netdata/netdata/health/notifications/awssns/README.md

 >
 > This file assumes you have read the [landing page of this section](https://github.com/netdata/netdata/blob/master/health/notifications/README.md), detailing how the Netdata Agent's alert notification method works.

 As part of its AWS suite, Amazon provides a notification broker service called 'Simple Notification Service' (SNS).
 Amazon SNS works similarly to Netdata's own notification system, allowing to dispatch a single notification to multiple subscribers of different types.
-While Amazon SNS supports sending differently formatted messages for different delivery methods, Netdata does not currently support this functionality.
 Among other things, SNS supports sending notifications to:

 - Email addresses.
 - Mobile Phones via SMS.